g0v-it/data-budget/sdaas/README.md

 knowledge base build process require:

-- to create local data, editing the files in the *data* directory
+- to edit local data, editing the files in the *data* directory
-- to manually downloads copy all required raw data that are not directly accessible for web in the *datalake/download* directory
-- to cache other linked open data editing and running the script `refresh.sh` in the *datalake/lod* directory.
-- to develop the *gateways* for transforming data in linked data
+- to develop the *gateways* for transforming web resources in linked data
-- to write *axioms* and rules to infer new data
+- to write *axioms* and rules to generate new data
-- to create a *build script* for sdaas platform that drives the data ingestion process.
+- to edit a *build script* for sdaas platform that drives the data ingestion process.
 - to run sdaas